pemellquist/skypunch/README.md

 **Log file for run time information**<br>
 A log file captures all monitored call details.<br>

+**Built in support for Openstack Keystone authentication**<br>
+Skypunch can monitor any HTTP REST service including Openstack services which require Openstack Keystone tokens<br>

 **Simple Command Line Interface (CLI)**<br>
 A CLI allows inspecting the current status of each monitored target.<br>